-Internal Joinery and Kitchen Fittings The internal joinery is of a painted softwood pattern comprising flush solid timber, timber panel and glazed timber doors.
-The staircase, balustrades and handrail are of timber manufacture.
-There is a modern fitted kitchen which includes both floor and wall mounted units, including a 'Range Master' stove.
+Internal Joinery and Kitchen Fittings The internal joinery is of a painted softwood pattern comprising flush timber hollowcore internal doors.
+There is a fitted kitchen which has both floor and wall mounted units.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.